HiveMinds/CoursePlanningTemplate/Readme.md

 	1.2 Latex templates for all old exams that you can immediatly start filling in (in Overleaf!) (collectively and pseudo-anonymously)!
 	1.3 A PDF with a story/visualisation/tables/overview of the entire course planning, instead of just a calender link.
 (I think this option is currently not active though, it has low development priority).
 	1.4 If you use the taskwarrior software from: https://github.com/a-t-0/Taskwarrior-installation you can copy paste the taskwarrior commands and get your google calendar (link).
 The idea is that all this stuff is done automatically by the website, but I still need to do 2 things for that:
-			2.4.1 Complete the website that takes a new course as input and stores it in a mongoDB such that I can automatically generate the course planning excel (`.ods`).
+			2.4.1 Complete the website that takes a new course as input and stores it in a mongoDB such that I can automatically generate the course planning (`.ods`).
-			2.4.2 Set up Collabora Online with SSL, I am only able to host it on my own pc/local network without ssl, but I need to set up "Let's encrypt" to make collabora online available on my website. (so that you just can fill in the excel sheet in the browser (in collabora online) so that you just click "done" and directly get your google calendar link, (and link to overleaf with your old exam solution template).
+			2.4.2 Set up Collabora Online with SSL, I am only able to host it on my own pc/local network without ssl, but I need to set up "Let's encrypt" to make collabora online available on my website. (so that you just can fill in the `.ods` sheet in the browser (in collabora online) so that you just click "done" and directly get your google calendar link, (and link to overleaf with your old exam solution template).

 ## Old Exam Solution collaboration

+In the `.ods` sheet in `CoursePlanningTemplate/PlanningData-Form-Temp.ods` on sheet `OldExams` is a separate column to allocate yourself to an old exam (column K), you can fill in a letter in that column to indicate you will create the solutions for that exam.
-In the excel in `CoursePlanningTemplate/PlanningData-Form.xlsx` on sheet `OldExams` is a separate column to allocate yourself to an old exam (column K), you can fill in a letter in that column to indicate you will create the solutions for that exam.
+In the `.ods` sheet in `CoursePlanningTemplate/PlanningData-Form-Temp.ods` on sheet `OldExams` is a separate column to allocate yourself to an old exam (column K), you can fill in a letter in that column to indicate you will create the solutions for that exam.

-Below are some more detailed instructions on how to put your letter in that excel in the github repository (so that other people know that someone will be making that exam solution).
+Below are some more detailed instructions on how to put your letter in that `PlanningData-Form-Temp.ods` in the github repository (so that other people know that someone will be making that exam solution).
 The instructions discuss:
  0. How to add yourself as collaborator to the list.
  1. How to request a review of your solution
  2. How to use Texworks for off-line latex editing (You can also just import to overleaf if you want.)